Which underwater camera should you choose?

 Connectivity

-Here, everything will depend on what you need, your desire and your budget.
-Cameras of this type often have a lot of options, like Wi-Fi and Bluetooth to share immediately on social networks.
-Others have a GPS (personally, I find it interesting to see how far you went swimming).
-In short, there is plenty to do!
+Here, everything depends on your needs, preferences, and budget.
+Cameras of this type often include useful options, such as Wi-Fi and Bluetooth for quickly sharing photos on social media.
+Others have GPS, which I personally find interesting because it lets you see how far you swam.
+In short, there are plenty of features to consider.

 Compactness

-Based on our research and experience, here are what we consider the best waterproof cameras of the moment.
+Based on our research and experience, here are the waterproof cameras we recommend in this guide.
 We summarize the main characteristics of the different cameras in the table below.
-They are more or less listed in order of price range (from the most expensive to the cheapest), which is about the same as the ranking of the best in my opinion.
+They are more or less listed by price range, from the most expensive to the cheapest, which also roughly reflects my personal ranking.

 1. OM System Tough TG-7